gmendozah/gmendozah/README.md

 The tech ecosystem changes constantly and rapidly, there are new technologies and libraries coming out everyday.
 By realizing this, I strategized to adapt as quickly as possible.
 In such a changing environment, I understood that my ability to learn fast was crucial in order to acquire new skills and knowledge.

-Did I mention to you that I like A.I.?
-Yeah, I love it!
-I am Aiming to a Master's in Data Science.

-When I lost my job during the pandemic, I decided to grab the bull by the horns and reinvent my career as a Flutter Developer.

 ### My Specialities:
 Mobile Development: Flutter, Dart, Android, Kotlin, Java, Firebase, Codemagic.</br>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/fbceb94436312b6dacde68d122a5b9c7d11f9524/topics/android/android.png"></code>